 If you were hurt in a truck accident, you might be required to prove that the truck driver caused the accident in order to collect financial compensation.

 Proving the truck driver committed a driving error

 Our team might use the following documents and evidence to prove truck driver negligence in your case:

 - Accident scene photos

 Additional proof might also be used to confirm that the truck driver’s negligence caused or contributed to the crash.
-Provide your legal team with any information you may have that proves the truck driver caused your trucking accident.
-Your lawyer may be able to help you gather any relevant materials that support your potential right to financial recovery that are not already in your possession.
+Our team may be able to help you gather any relevant materials that support your potential right to financial recovery that are not already in your possession.

 If a truck driver’s error caused the accident you were involved in, you might have legal recourse for financial compensation.
-A trucking accident lawyer in your area might be able to help you prove that truck driver negligence or error caused your accident.
-Your lawyer might also be able to assist you in navigating all stages of the personal injury insurance claim or lawsuit process.
+A trucking accident lawyer from our firm might be able to help you prove that the truck driver’s negligence or error caused your accident.
+We can also help you navigate all stages of the personal injury insurance claims or lawsuit process.

 The FMCSA cites distracted driving among truck drivers as a significant cause of trucking accidents.
 Their research goes on to cite the following internal and external distractions that may cause or contribute to a truck accident:

 - Objects outside of the truck, such as billboards

 - Handheld use of a cell phone